Chinese rocket segment disintegrates over Indian Ocean

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-BEIJING: A large segment of a Chinese rocket re-entered the Earth’s atmosphere and disintegrated over the Indian Ocean on Sunday, the Chinese space agency said, following fevered speculation over where the 18-tonne object would come down.
+BEIJING: large segment of a Chinese rocket re-entered the Earth´s atmosphere and disintegrated over the Indian Ocean on Sunday, China´s space agency said, following fevered speculation over where the 18-tonne object would come down.

-Monitoring service Space-Track, which uses US military data, also confirmed the re-entry.
-“Everyone else following the #LongMarch5B re-entry can relax.
-The rocket is down,” it tweeted.

-“We believe the rocket went down in the Indian Ocean, but are waiting on official data from @18SPCS,” it added in a separate tweet, referring to a squadron of the US Space Force.
+It added that most of the segment disintegrated and was destroyed during descent.

-The segment’s descent matched predictions by some experts that any debris would have splashed down into the ocean, given that 70 per cent of the planet is covered by water.
+The segment´s descent matched expert predictions that any debris would have splashed down into the ocean, given that 70 percent of the planet is covered by water.

-But the uncontrolled re-entry of such a large object had sparked concerns about possible damage and casualties, despite there being a low statistical chance.
+Because it was an uncontrolled descent, there was widespread public interest and speculation about where the debris would land.

-“The probability of causing harm... on the ground is extremely low,” Chinese foreign ministry spokesman Wang Wenbin said last week.
-American and European space authorities were among those tracking its orbits and trying to determine when and where it may come down.
+American and European space authorities were among those tracking the rocket and trying to predict its re-entry.